-There are no prerequisites for politics courses except POLI 497 Senior Research Seminar which requires POLI 400 Methods in Political Analysis and MATH 215 Statistical Analysis.
+There are no prerequisites for politics courses except POLI 460 Applied Statistical Methods, and POLI 497 Senior Research Seminar which each require POLI 400 Methods in Political Analysis and MATH 215 Statistical Analysis.
 Students who plan to study abroad in their Junior year should take POLI 400 and MATH 215 in their sophomore year.
 All students should take politics courses at the appropriate level, although freshers may take 200-level courses beginning their first semester, if desired.
 Students should not take POLI 497 Senior Research Seminar until their senior year.
 Students are highly recommended to take either POLI 260 or an Economics course before taking any POLI 37X course, POLI 430 Topics in Comparative Politics, or POLI 440 Topics in International Relations.
 The department recommends no particular "supporting program" for majors.

 The Senior Capstone Experience for the politics major consists of the successful completion of POLI 497 Senior Research Seminar.
-The grade for the Senior Capstone Experience is based on the grade in POLI 497 Senior Research Seminar.
+The grade for the Senior Capstone Experience is based to a great degree on the grade in POLI 497 Senior Research Seminar.